scm-manager/website/content/posts/2025-09-26-scm-manager-3-11-0/index.md

 This implements an MCP server with initial tools for the SCM-Manager (listing repositories, creating repositories, creating or changing files in a repository, as well as a global search).
 After installing the plugin, the server is available under the URL path `/scm/api/mcp`.
-A normal API token is required for login.
+A normal API token is required for login (use a header named `Authorization` with the value `Bearer ey...` (your API key preceded with `Bearer`).
 In our initial tests, the AI handled these functions well.

 ## Marking Reviewed Files